genicam/harvesters/README.rst

 Before installing Harvester, let's make sure that you are working in the environment that you created in `the previous chapter <https://github.com/genicam/harvesters#id18>`_.

-After that, you can install Harvester via PyPI invoking the following command; note that the package name is ``harvesters`` but not ``harvester``; unfortunately, the latter word had been reserved:
+After that, you can install Harvester via PyPI invoking the following command; note that the package name is ``harvesters`` but not ``harvester``; unfortunately, the latter word had been reserved by another project:

 .. code-block:: shell